 Emotional Intelligence is a broad term.
 Before diving deeper, let’s revisit the definition: EQ is a person’s awareness of his/her own emotions and his ability to use that awareness in life situations.

 It’s right there in the definition—EQ has an intra-personal side and an inter-personal side.
 It is partially about understanding emotions and partially about acting on those emotions.

 You can think of EQ as a stairway to success, and researchers have broken it up into four main steps:

 EQ starts with understanding yourself.
 Being able to recognize your emotions is the first step, and this ability is not as easy as it might seem.
-Some researchers further separate “self-awareness” into categories like self-actualization, self-regard and emotional self-awareness.
-Anyone who’s witnessed a tired child’s temper-tantrum can probably understand that humans don’t necessarily come with emotional self-awareness built in.
-But the stronger your understanding of your own emotions, the stronger your overall EQ is.
+Some researchers further separate “self-awareness” into categories like self-actualization, self-regard, and emotional self-awareness.
+Anyone who’s witnessed a tired child’s temper tantrum can probably understand that humans don’t necessarily come with emotional self-awareness built in.
+But the stronger your understanding of your emotions, the stronger your overall EQ will be.

-Self-management means taking your self awareness deeper.
-It means coping with and expressing your emotions properly.
-People with strong self management skills are confident in their independence because they understand themselves.
-They are assertive but not overbearing because they understand how to appropriately express emotions.
+People with strong self-management skills are confident in their independence because they understand themselves.
+They are assertive but not overbearing because they understand how to regulate and express emotions in a healthy way.
 And even when things go wrong, a person with well-developed emotional management skills will self-calm before addressing the problem or erupting onto others.